noiz23/programer2/OCPStudyGuide/README.md

 * Sin codigo a compilar

 Notes:
+    Anonymous inner classes:
-    Anonymous inner classes are a special type of local inner class that does not have a name.
+        - Are a special type of local inner class that does not have a name.
-    Anonymous inner classes are required to extend exactly one class by name or implement exactly one interface.
+        - Are required to extend exactly one class by name or implement exactly one interface.
     Static nested classes can exist without an instance of the outer class.

     Be able to identify the output of code using instanceof. instanceof checks if the left operand is the same class or interface (or a subclass) as the right operand.
 If the left oper-